rolznz/memorable-seed/README.md

 # Warning

 Use at your own risk.
 Making your own seed phrase rather than using a randomly generated seed has **lower entropy**.
-Please only use this technique with a hardware wallet and strong 25th word.
+Please only use this technique with a hardware wallet and strong passphrase (13th/25th) word.

 # Memorable Seed